-Welcome to the very first author interview on Shanaya Tales.
-This is something that I have always wanted to do (an author interview, I mean), but procrastinated for the ‘perfect’ moment (it’s my curse, I tell you!).
+I’m not sure if I have ever mentioned this, but for the longest time, I’ve wanted to do author interviews on Shanaya Tales.
+But I procrastinated actually doing it, waiting for the ‘perfect’ moment to do it (it’s my curse, I tell you!).
 Nonetheless, to my great pleasure, the perfect opportunity did come by, when children’s book author Sandhya Acharya reached out to me to raise awareness about her Kickstarter campaign.

 You guys know that I am extremely cautious about the things that I publicly back, but her cause is something that resonates deeply with me, and I truly believe in, as she is raising funds to publish a children’s book featuring South Asian kids as main characters.

 Consider this – though 37% of children in the US identify themselves as multicultural, only 10% of children’s content is multicultural or written by people of color.
 South Asian content is an even lower percentage.
 Children’s books can be great conversation starters and provide a window to new cultures and ways of living.

 Diversity in books is something that we all talk about these days, and I feel that the adult book publishers are responding to our needs, by publishing books on more diverse topics, featuring more culturally diverse characters.